5jt/dyalog-cookbook/manuscript/14_Services.md

 * This function allows a Ride very early indeed.
 * It calls the function `Initial` and passes a 1 as right argument.
 The 1 stands for "running as a service".
 We will discuss `Initial` next.
 * We create a global variable `∆FileHashes` which we use to collect the hashes of all files that we have processed.
 This gives us an easy and fast way to check whether any of the files we've already processes got changed.
-* We call `MainLoop` (a function that has not been established yet) in different ways depending on whether the function is running as part of a Windows Service or not for the simple reason that it is much easier to debug an application that runs in a single thread.
+* We call `MainLoop` (a function that has not been established yet) in different ways depending on whether the function is running as a Windows Service or not for the simple reason that it is much easier to debug an application that runs in a single thread.

 ### The "business logic"

-Time to change `MyApp.Initial` function:
+Time to change the `MyApp.Initial` function:

 ~~~
 leanpub-start-insert